Americans Delay Care as a Healthcare Strategy

 As the cost of healthcare rises, so does the number of Americans delaying care.

 Serious Health Risks

 Most of those that didn’t receive medical care over the last year suffer from serious health issues or conditions.

-This has been not only consistent but very problematic for the last ten years.
-People with serious and potentially serious health conditions are putting their health at risk because they can’t pay the cost of medical attention.
+Delaying healthcare is very problematic for the last ten years.
+People with severe health conditions are putting their health at risk because they can’t pay the cost of medical attention.

 An even bigger problem is, this rate is increasing.
-Today, the rate is the highest it’s ever been.
+Today, the price is the highest it’s ever been.

-In years prior, only 16% of American adults were postponing medical treatment for a serious condition.
+In years prior, only 16% of American adults were postponing medical treatment for a severe condition.

 People without health insurance are most likely not looking for treatment at all because of the expense.
 Such claims remain the same year after year for more than half of the individuals without health insurance.